Skip to content

 return ["My connector".tag1] Returns the value of the specified tag

-Write transformation results back to connector
+Write transformation results back to a connector

 The results of a transformation can be written to any connected writable tag.
 This way it is possible to ingest data from any source, transform it and write it to a tag.